-Table 76 - continued from previous page parsl.providers.error.
-Error raised a required module is missing for a optional/extra provider OptionalModuleMissing parsl.providers.error.
+Table 88 - continue parsl.errors.OptionalModuleMissing Error raised when a required module is missing for a optional/extra component parsl.executors.errors.ExecutorError Base class for all exceptions. parsl.executors.errors.ScalingFailed Scaling failed due to error in Execution provider. parsl.executors.errors.
+Failure to serialize data arguments for the tasks SerializationError parsl.executors.errors.
+Failure at the Deserialization of results/exceptions from remote workers parsl.executors.errors.BadMessage Mangled/Poorly formatted/Unsupported message received parsl.dataflow.error.
+Base class for all exceptions. - DataFlowException • parsl.dataflow.error.
+Raised when the DataFlowKernel receives an invalid ConfigurationError configuration. parsl.dataflow.error.
+Raised by the DataFlowKernel when it finds that a job DuplicateTaskError with the same task-id has been launched before. parsl.dataflow.error.BadCheckpoint Error raised at the end of app execution due to missing output files. parsl.dataflow.error.DependencyError Error raised if an app cannot run because there was an error parsl.launchers.error.BadLauncher Error raised when a non callable object is provider as Launcher parsl.providers.error.
+Base class for all exceptions Only to be invoked when ExecutionProviderException only a more specific error is not available. parsl.providers.error.
 Execution provider requires a channel.
 ChannelRequired parsl.providers.error.ScaleOutFailed Generic catch. parsl.providers.error.
-Error raised when the template used to compose the sub-SchedulerMissingArgs mit script to the local resource manager is missing required arguments parsl.providers.error.
-Error raised when the template used to compose the sub-ScriptPathError mit script to the local resource manager is missing required arguments Base class for all exceptions parsl.channels.errors.ChannelError parsl.channels.errors.
-SSH channel could not be created since server's host keys could not be verified BadHostKeyException An error raised during execution of an app. parsl.channels.errors.BadScriptPath User does not have permissions to access the script dir parsl.channels.errors.
-BadPermsScriptPath on the remote site parsl.channels.errors.FileExists Push or pull of file over channel fails since a file of the name already exists on the destination. parsl.channels.errors.AuthException An error raised during execution of an app. parsl.channels.errors.SSHException if there was any other error connecting or establishing an SSH session parsl.channels.errors.
+Error raised when the template used to compose the sub- SchedulerMissingArgs mit script to the local resource manager is missing required arguments parsl.providers.error.
+Error raised when the template used to compose the sub- ScriptPathError mit script to the local resource manager is missing required arguments parsl.channels.errors.ChannelError Base class for all exceptions parsl.channels.errors.
+SSH channel could not be created since server's host BadHostKeyException keys could not be verified parsl.channels.errors.BadScriptPath An error raised during execution of an app. parsl.channels.errors.
+User does not have permissions to access the script_dir BadPermsScriptPath on the remote site parsl.channels.errors.FileExists Push or pull of file over channel fails since a file of the name already exists on the destination. parsl.channels.errors.AuthException An error raised during execution of an app. parsl.channels.errors.SSHException if there was any other error connecting or establishing an SSH session parsl.channels.errors.
 File copy operation failed FileCopyException parsl.executors.high_throughput.
-Exception raised when a worker is lost exception parsl.app.errors.AppBadFormattingAn error raised during formatting of a bash function.
+Exception raised when a worker is lost • exception parsl.app.errors.AppBadFormattingAn error raised during formatting of a bash function.

-4.56 parsl.app.errors.AppBadFormatting
+5.8.1 parsl.app.errors.AppBadFormatting